Lysine price-fixing conspiracy: Popular adaptations

 The Informant is a nonfiction thriller book written by journalist Kurt Eichenwald and published in 2000 by Random House that documents the case and the involvement of ADM executive Mark Whitacre.
-It has been adapted into the 2009 film The Informant! starring Matt Damon, which was released September 18, 2009.
+It was the primary source for episode 168 of This American Life titled "The Fix Is In" and was adapted into the 2009 film The Informant! starring Matt Damon, which was released September 18, 2009.